HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 </div>

-## Pseudo-elements and HTML classes
+## Pseudo-elements for a specific HTML class

-Pseudo-elements can be combined with HTML classes, [`html21.html`](/webpages/2024-09-12/html21.html):
+Pseudo-elements can be combined with a specific HTML class, [`html21.html`](/webpages/2024-09-12/html21.html):

 ```html
 <!DOCTYPE html>